kylayounger/So-You-Want-To-Model-Materials-In-Quantum-Espresso/Non-Self-Consistent Field (NSCF) Jobs/NSCF.md

 &ELECTRONS
     conv_thr = 1.0d-NUM                  ! can be slightly decreased from fixed SCF
     mixing_mode = 'plain'                ! type of electron mixing
-    mixing_ndim = 16
+    mixing_ndim = 16                     ! number of iteration of mixing scheme
-    diagonalization = 'cg'               ! type of diagonalization used; diago_full_acc = .true.              !
-    startingwfc = 'atomic+random'        !
-    startingpot = 'file'                 ! pulls starting potential from tmp/ directory electron_maxstep = 500               ! max number of iterations in NSCF cycle /
+    diagonalization = 'cg'               ! type of diagonalization used; 'cg' = conjugate-gradient, slower but more robust than Davidson diago_full_acc = .true.              ! if .true., unoccupied states diagonalized/processed at the same level of accuracy as occupied states startingwfc = 'atomic+random'        ! wfcs start with atomic positions and add small randomization; prevents 'loss' of valence states startingpot = 'file'                 ! pulls starting potential from tmp/ directory electron_maxstep = 500               ! max number of iterations in NSCF cycle /
 ATOMIC_SPECIES
     ATOM  ATOMIC_MASS  FILENAME          ! links to your pseudopotential files ATOM  ATOMIC_MASS  FILENAME          ! all atom types in your cell must have a pseudopotential file listed here

 CELL_PARAMETERS angstrom
     x    0.0    0.0                      ! dimensions of your unit cell/supercell (only needed for ibrav = 0)
     0.0    y    0.0
     0.0    0.0    z